taoensso/telemere/wiki/7-Tips.md

   The result of signal middleware is cached and *shared between all handlers* making it an efficient place to transform signals.
 For this reason - prefer signal middleware to handler middleware when possible/convenient.

-- **Signal sampling** and **handler sampling**  are **multiplicative**.
+- Signal and handler **sampling is multiplicative**.

+  Both signals and handlers can have independent sample rates, and these MULTIPLY!

-  If a signal is created with *20%* sampling and a handler handles *50%* of given signals, then *10%* of possible signals will be handled.
+  If a signal is created with *20%* sampling and a handler handles *50%* of received signals, then *10%* of possible signals will be handled (50% of 20%).

-  This multiplicative rate is helpfully reflected in each signal's final `:sample-rate` value, making it possible to estimate unsampled cardinalities in relevant cases.
+  This multiplicative rate is helpfully reflected in each signal's final `:sample-rate` value, making it possible to estimate *unsampled* cardinalities in relevant cases.

   So for `n` randomly sampled signals matching some criteria, you'd have seen an estimated `Σ(1.0/sample-rate_i)` such signals _without_ sampling, etc.